doc-analysis/TableBank/TestPretrainedModel.md

+**TestPretrainedModel.md is deprecated.
+Please refer to the [detectron2](https://github.com/facebookresearch/detectron2) official repository for inferring instructions.**

 # Table Detection Task

 This provides a pipeline to test pretrained model and visualize the performance of Table Detection task.